MichaelCurrin/auto-commit-msg/README.md

 ## Features

-- Just click the extension button in the Git pane.
+Just click the extension **button** in the Git pane.

-- It reads the state of files in your Git repo or staged files.
+This is what the extension will do:

+- Look at any **staged** changes files, otherwise falls back to all unstaged changes.
-- Generates a commit message, which you can use or edit.
+- Generate a commit message, which you can use or edit.
-- Describes a variety of changes - when a file is added, removed, moved, renamed, etc.
+- It can describe a variety of changes - when a file is added, removed, moved, renamed, etc.
 - Handles multiple files at once.
-- Infers a _Conventional Commit_ type where possible - e.g. `feat`, `ci`, `build`.
+- Infers a **Conventional Commit** prefix type where possible - e.g. `feat`, `ci`, `build`.
 - It can recognize a range of files based on path and extension.
 Such as related to config files, CI files, dependency files (for JavaScript, Python, etc.), or documentation.

 See more info on the [Features](/docs/features.md) page in the docs.

+## Comparing with other extensions

+Other extensions usually require some manual input, such as selecting prefix type from a droplist or writing a commit message by hand.
+This extension takes _zero_ parameters.
+Just click a button.

 ## Sample usage